danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

 pg\_bulkload is is a high speed data loading tool for PostgreSQL, opensource project from https://github.com/ossc-db/pg\_bulkload

 It was suggested in quite a few posts about data import so I needed to check if it’s worth anything.
-I’ll run it on merged 36GB chunk of data and then try on 2x 18GB run in parallel “handler” on my own.
+I’ll run it on merged 36GB chunk of data and then try on 2x 18GB run in parallel “handler" on my own.

 Setup including many dependencies (including 32bit ones)